-Coca-Cola was invented in 1885 by John Pemberton, a pharmacist from Atlanta, Georgia, who concocted the original formula in his backyard.
-Pemberton’s recipe contained cocaine—in the form of an extract of the coca leaf, which inspired the “Coca” part of the beverage’s name.
-The “Cola” in the name comes from the kola nut, which contains caffeine, another stimulant.
+Coca-Cola’s history has been well-documented.
+The drink was invented in 1885 by John Pemberton, a pharmacist from Atlanta, Georgia, who made the original formula in his backyard.
+Pemberton’s recipe contained cocaine in the form of an extract of the coca leaf, which inspired the “Coca” part of the beverage’s name.
+The “Cola” comes from the kola nut (which contains caffeine, another stimulant).

-At the time of Coca-Cola’s invention, cocaine was legal and a common ingredient in medicines.
-It was thought not to be harmful in small doses.
+When Coca-Cola was invented, cocaine was legal and a common ingredient in medicines.
+People thought it was safe to use in small amounts.